Back to species list

 Conservation

-Classified as Least Concern on the IUCN Red List due to its extremely large range, increasing population trend, and substantial global population size.
-The European breeding population is estimated at 32.7 to 56.5 million pairs (65.3 to 113 million mature individuals).
-No significant threats have been identified, as the species is adaptable to various habitats including human-modified landscapes.
-Its conservation status is favorable across its range.
+Classified as Least Concern on the IUCN Red List due to an extremely large range, increasing population trend, and globally substantial population size.
+The breeding population in Europe is estimated at 32.7 to 56.5 million pairs (65.3 to 113 million mature individuals).

 Culture